The Lion King (2019 soundtrack): Background

 Of the five songs of the original, the fate of "Be Prepared" was the one which was most debated when creating the film's soundtrack.
 Favreau felt that the original sequence, which he compared to the Night on Bald Mountain segment of Fantasia, would clash too heavily with the remake's tone and characterization of Scar.
-Favreau considered outright cutting the song and had screenwriter Jeff Nathanson create a spoken word monologue to replace the song, but was unsatisfied since he knew how important a villain song is to a Disney film.
+Favreau considered cutting the song and had screenwriter Jeff Nathanson create a spoken word monologue to replace it, but was unsatisfied since he knew how important a villain song is to a Disney film.
 He asked Zimmer if any sort of musical version of the song could still be a part of the film; Favreau subsequently asked Tim Rice if he could update the song's lyrics to reflect Scar's new dynamic with the hyenas.
 Rice did so, and the final version of the song is a mix of the monologue Nathanson penned (from "Mufasa has always shown too much restraint when it comes to hunting" to "the need for a diff'rnt dream"), Rice's old and new lyrics, and new score created by Zimmer.
 Favreau opined that while it wasn't the full song, it would give the audiences the impression that they had still seen the sequence in the remake, and cited the final shot of Scar on a peak with a crescent moon behind him as a key image he had to keep for the film.

 On February 9, 2018, John revealed that he, Rice and Beyoncé would create a new song for the film's end credits.
 However, the collaboration between John and Beyoncé did not pan out as their unreleased song was not added to the official soundtrack.
 John and Rice wrote a new song for the end credits, titled "Never Too Late" and performed by John.

 "Spirit", the new song, performed by Beyoncé and written by Beyoncé, Ilya Salmanzadeh and Labrinth, was originally intended for the end credits, but Favreau revealed that the song would be featured in the film itself.
-Favreau said that Beyoncé "wrote [the song] in the spirit of the production along with working with Lebo M., who's part of it with Hans Zimmer" and felt "it was nice of them to have them working with her to allow the new song to feel organically a part of the new production".
+Favreau said that Beyoncé "wrote [the song] in the spirit of the production along with working with Lebo M, who's part of it with Hans Zimmer" and felt "it was nice of them to have them working with her to allow the new song to feel organically a part of the new production".
 Zimmer later said he made the decision to move "Spirit" into the body of the film.
 "Spirit" was released as a single on July 10, 2019.